TrailingStop/TT-Miner-release/README.md

 - Arielcoin(ARL)
 - Titanium(TTM)

-If you see any addition project that modified the RPC protocol so that solo mining is not supported pßülease let me know.
+If you see any addition project that modified the RPC protocol so that solo mining is not supported please let me know.